dlschwartz/2019cHIST630/schematron.markdown

 ## <a name="advanced"/>More Advanced Uses of Schematron
-There is a great deal more you can do with Schematron that what we will discuss here.
+There is a great deal more you can do with Schematron than what we will discuss here.
 However, the following uses go a bit beyond the very basics and show some powerful ways to validate your TEI using Schematron.